jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/robust-error-handling-during-an-orchestrated-upgrade.rst

 #.
 Check the output using the :command:`dcmanager strategy-step list` command
     for failures, if any.

 #.
 Address the cause of the failure.
-For more information, see :ref:`Failure
+For more information, see
-    During the Installation or Data Migration of N+1 Load on a Subcloud
-    <failure-during-the-installation-or-data-migration-of-n+1-load-on-a-subcloud>`.
+    :ref:`failure-during-the-installation-or-data-migration-of-n-plus-1-load-on-a-subcloud`.

 #.
 Retry the orchestrated upgrade.
 For more information, see :ref:`Distributed
     Upgrade Orchestration Process Using the CLI